Wednesday 13 March 2019

 Friday the 13th Part VI: Jason Lives

 Jason's back!
 He only missed one instalment and the copycat killer who subbed for him did his level best to perfectly simulate Mr Voorhees - even down to a complete indifference to ruinous pain - but who cares?
 Jason's back!
 Friday the 13th Part VI: Jason Lives can't get enough of The Big Man, portraying him as a stomping menace to be watched and adored.
 The long-running concept of the masked murderer as a floating, omniscient presence constantly circling our heroes is replaced here by a centre frame predator thundering through the woods, jealously guarding his Camp Blood territory.
-Nobody's safe this time, the rotting mutoid expanding his portfolio of pulverisation to include drippy executives frowning their way through corporate team-building activities.
+Nobody's safe this time, the rotting mutoid expanding his portfolio of pulverisation to include drunken grave diggers and drippy executives frowning their way through corporate team-building activities.

 Writer-director Tom McLoughlin steers away from Friday the 13th: A New Beginning's insinuation that scarred survivor Tommy Jarvis has assumed the Jason mantle, repurposing the character as a handsome teen suffering under the terrible knowledge that not only is Jason not an urban legend, as everyone seems to believe here, but Tommy's harried need to impotently stab at the psycho's maggot-ridden corpse has actually resulted in Jason's resurrection.
-Lightning is known for its life-giving properties after all - well, as far as monsters are concerned anyway.
-Jarvis is joined by Jennifer Cooke's Megan Garris, a fearless Sheriff's daughter who humours Jarvis' ravings not just because she thinks he's hot but also because the prospect of driving around really fast in a sports car sounds much more fun than babysitting children.
+Lightning is known for its life-giving properties after all.
+Well, as far as monsters are concerned anyway.
+Jarvis is joined by Jennifer Cooke's Megan Garris, a fearless Sheriff's daughter who humours Jarvis' ravings not just because she thinks he's hot but also because the prospect of driving around really fast in a sports car sounds much more fun to her than babysitting children.

 No comments: